AliceAnhCao/Airbnb-Boston-Data-Science-Project/README.md

 # AirbnbBoston
 ## Introduction

-This GitHub repository has the code related to a Medium article that you can find.
+This GitHub repository has the code related to a Medium article that you can find [here](https://medium.com/@caohongvananh/airbnb-boston-data-science-74d39ad984fc).

 The objective of this work is to analyze the data from Boston Airbnb, available on this [link](http://insideairbnb.com/get-the-data/), and answer the following questions: